SQL Editor

 Supported SQL Features

-MIDAS SQL Editor is based on DuckDB and supports standard SQL features.
+MIDAS SQL Editor is based on DuckDB, a SQL database engine for analytical workloads, and supports standard SQL features.

 • SELECT, FROM, WHERE, GROUP BY, HAVING, ORDER BY, LIMIT